rya-sge/access-denied/_posts/2024-12-05-farcaster-architecture.md

 locale: en-GB
 categories: blockchain ethereum
 tags: social
 description: Farcaster is a sufficiently decentralized social network built on Ethereum.
 It is a public social network similar to Twitter and Reddit.
 Users can create profiles, share posts known as "casts," and follow others.
-What sets it apart is that users have full ownership of their accounts and connections, allowing them the freedom to transition between different apps.
+Users have full ownership of their accounts and connections, allowing them the freedom to transition between different apps.
 image:
 isMath: false
 ---

 Farcaster is a [sufficiently decentralized](https://www.varunsrinivasan.com/2022/01/11/sufficient-decentralization-for-social-networks) social network built on Ethereum.

 It is a public social network similar to Twitter and Reddit.
 Users can create profiles, share posts known as "casts," and follow others.
-What sets it apart is that users have full ownership of their accounts and connections, allowing them the freedom to transition between different apps.
+Users have full ownership of their accounts and connections, allowing them the freedom to transition between different apps.

+> Warning: this article is still in draft state and its content is still mainly taken from the documentation.
+Its content should become more personal later.
+>
-This article is mainly taken from the Farcaster documentation part [architecture](https://docs.farcaster.xyz/learn/architecture/overview#architecture) with a few modification of my part.
+> This article is mainly taken from the Farcaster documentation part [architecture](https://docs.farcaster.xyz/learn/architecture/overview#architecture) with a few modification of my part.

 [TOC]